thomast1906/DevOps-The-Hard-Way-Azure/README.md

 ## Conclusion
 By following this tutorial, you'll not only deploy an example app on Azure but also gain valuable insights into modern DevOps practices and tools.

-Let's embark on this journey to transform your organization into a lean, agile, and competitive force in the digital landscape.
+Let's embark on this journey to transform your organisation into a lean, agile, and competitive force in the digital landscape.
 Happy deploying! 🚀🔧

 - By completing this tutorial, you'll:
 - Deploy a real-world app on Azure